Name Change for Non Citizens

 Legal Permanent Residents (LPR's) hold an Alien Card which is also referred to as a green card.
 This card lists your name as registered with immigration.
 This is one of the most important documents you hold.
 If you change your name by court order you must apply to get your green card changed into your new name however there is considerable expense.
 We explain green card name changes further on in this article.
-You may instead choose to delay changing names until you become a citizen as names change is a free option as part of the citizenship process and you will no longer need your green card.
+You may instead choose to delay changing names until you become a citizen as names change can be a free option as part of the citizenship process and you will no longer need your green card.

-If you hold a Social Security Number, the IRS, DMV and other government agencies will only change their records to reflect the name you currently have on file with the Social Security Administration.
+If you hold a Social Security Number, then the IRS, DMV and other government agencies will only change their records to reflect the name you currently have on file with the Social Security Administration.
 Ensure you change names with the SSA first.
 Next take steps to get your green card updated as it is essential when opening bank accounts, applying for a job and more.

 How to change the name on your Green Card

 Once you have a court order granting your new name, or other legally accepted proof of your name being legally changed, complete form I-90, Application to Replace a Permanent Resident Card.
 The form is available as part of your Easy Name Change kit.

 At the time of writing it will cost $540 to replace your green card.
 Note that this is in addition to whatever charge the courts have for a legal name change (also called a court ordered name change) and it is a separate process.
 You can read more about a court ordered name change on our site.

 If you have had your name changed by court order, you may still travel on a foreign passport issued under a different name, or a LPR card (green card) in the a former name, but you should carry your court ordered name change document with you as you may be asked to prove your identity.